Boavizta/boaviztapi/docs/docs/Explanations/usage/elec_factors.md

 Users can give their own impact factors.

-_Note : We recommend the use of an impact factor describing the national electricity mix.
-An impact factor constructed from a market-based approach should not be used._
+_Note : We recommend to use impact factors describing your national electricity mix.
+An impact factor constructed from a market-based approach **should not be used**._

 ## Boavizta's impact factors

 Users can use the average impact factors per country available in BoaviztAPI.

-Impact factors will depend on the `usage_location`. `usage_location` can be defined by the user.
+Impact factors will depend on the `usage_location` defined by the user.
 By default, the average european mix is used.

 `usage_location` are given in a trigram format.
 You can find the list of the available countries [here](countries.md).

-You can find bellow the data source and methodology used.
+You can find bellow the data source and methodology used for each impact criteria.

 ### GWP - Global warming potential factor